tetratelabs/wazero/internal/wasm/jit/RATIONALE.md

 ## How to generate native codes

-Currently we rely on [`twitchyliquid64/golang-asm`](https://github.com/twitchyliquid64/golang-asm) to assemble native codes.
-The library is just a copy of Go official compiler's assembler with modified import paths.
-So once we reach some maturity, we could implement our own assembler to reduce the unnecessary dependency as being less dependency is one of our primary goal in this project.
+wazero uses its own assembler, implemented from scratch in the [`internal/asm`](../../asm/) package.
+The primary rationale are wazero's zero dependency policy, and to enable concurrent compilation (a feature the WebAssembly binary format optimizes for).

+Before this, wazero used [`twitchyliquid64/golang-asm`](https://github.com/twitchyliquid64/golang-asm).
+However, this was not only a dependency (one of our goals is to have zero dependencies), but also a large one (several megabytes added to the binary).
+Moreover, any copy of golang-asm is not thread-safe, so can't be used for concurrent compilation (See [#233](https://github.com/tetratelabs/wazero/issues/233)).

 The assembled native codes are represented as `[]byte` and the slice region is marked as executable via mmap system call.

 ## How to enter native codes

 Assuming that we have a native code as `[]byte`, it is straightforward to enter the native code region via Go assembly code.
 In this package, we have the function without body called `jitcall`

 ```go